 Due to limited space, insurance requirements, and team continuity, the general answer is no. But we still love you.

-Once you are on the event we provide all your transportation.
-Generally you travel with your team in a truck, car or van.
+Once Cycle begins, we provide all your transportation.
+Generally you travel with your team in a truck, car, or van.